 The deposit is likely from the CRA, and it means you got a tax refund.

 It means Canada Refund of Income Tax.
+It may also be referred to as Canada RIF.

 Individuals and businesses that have filed an income tax return may get Canada RIT if they qualify for a tax refund.